What is technical communication?

 Technical communicators can use many different tools to produce content.
 Tools can include internal editing software, professional publishing tools, or common and basic word or text processors.
 Some formats may include the use of photographs, video, and 3D content.
 Recent changes also allow low-cost access of virtual or augmented reality.
 There is no limit to the possibilities of how to transfer knowledge.
 A good technical communicator is always thinking about the end-user, how they will access and interpret information, and the most suitable presentation format.

-Technical communicators may need to create technical information for new products or update existing technical information.
-They may need to research or test a product to interpret and test technical information or specifications.
-Some tasks will include working with or interviewing subject matter experts to extract information and uncover the missing details that a user might need to know.
+Technical communicators can create technical information for new products or update existing information.
+They might research or test a product to interpret and test technical information or specifications.
+Some tasks include working with or interviewing subject matter experts (SMEs) to extract information and uncover the missing details that a user might need to know.

-Most technical communicators need to work with subject matter experts at some point when creating technical information.
-Subject matter experts are the people who create or manage the raw details.
+Most technical communicators need to work with SMEs at some point when creating technical information.
+SMEs are the people who create or manage the raw details.
 We often need to extract extra information from them to unlock key information or clarify details.
-Technical communicators may also work with end-users of the information, although this is not always possible.
+Technical communicators may also work with the end-users of the information, although this is not always possible.
 Consulting with end-users allows a technical communicator to create clear and accurate technical information that works for the people who need it.

 Connect with your profession

 Learn from your peers.

 Our role in the industry

 We support the interests of our members by developing strong relationships with industry, government and educational institutions.
 We work to educate them about the specialist knowledge and skills of our profession.
 We show the value that is added in engaging our members.

 We promote best practice in technical communication and plain language, showcasing the work of our profession and the depth of our knowledge.
 We encourage all businesses and organisations to:

 understand that technical communication is a professional discipline with its own set of skills